All content copyright 2015 and beyond - All Rights Reserved

 Founder and coordinator of the International Beachcombing Conferences, Deacon Ritterbush is at the forefront of educating people on the beachcomb experience and coastal conservation issues.
 She lectures throughout North America, has published in national magazines, and authored the award-winning book,

 Vol. I: A Beachcomber’s Odyssey: Treasures from a Collected Past.
 (Vol. 2 of the trilogy: Strands in the Sand, will be available for signed and numbered presale at IBC '20.)
 A Pacific Island development strategist, Deacon holds a Ph.D. in Political Science and an MA in Pacific Island Studies.
-She is currently involved in the development of a new organization, the Pacific Heritage Center.
 Website

 A participant in the inaugural IBC ’09, and tutor in subsequent IBCs, Mike Callahan is a naturalist and environmental educator by profession who serves as Chairman of the Southern Maryland Audubon Society's Raptor Conservation Committee.
 A consummate beachcomber and sea glass collector, Mike knows the best combing beaches throughout Southern Maryland's western shore.